 \subsection{Reduction of Generalized Actions}

-Though the generalized actions provided in \cite{Levi:2020lfn} already allow to directly derive the EOMs for both the position and spin variables, as discussed in \cite{Levi:2014sba}, it is more useful to have at hand compact reduced actions, that contain only velocity and spin as the variables of highest time-derivative.
-The reduction procedure involves formal redefinitions of both the position and rotational variables, that was introduced in \cite{Levi:2014sba}, and recently further extended in \cite{Kim:2022pou}.
-Here we will follow up on the derivations presented in \cite{Kim:2022pou,Kim:2022bwv,Levi:2022dqm}, where table \ref{finalredefs} shows the build-up of redefinitions, that need to be applied in increasing PN order, up to the present NLO quartic-in-spin sectors.
+Though the generalized actions provided in \cite{Levi:2020lfn} already allow to directly derive the EOMs for both the position and spin variables, as we discussed in \cite{Levi:2014sba}, it is more useful to have at hand reduced actions, that contain only velocity and spin as the variables of highest time-derivative.
+The reduction involves formal redefinitions of both the position and rotational variables, that was introduced in \cite{Levi:2014sba}, and recently further extended in \cite{Kim:2022pou}.
+Table \ref{finalredefs} shows the build-up of redefinitions, that need to be applied in increasing PN order, up to the present NLO quartic-in-spin sectors, and here we will follow up on the derivations presented in \cite{Kim:2022pou,Kim:2022bwv,Levi:2022dqm}.

-First, we should note that as in all other higher-spin sectors starting from the NLO \cite{Levi:2015msa}, position shifts need to be applied beyond linear order.
-As to the rotational variables in the present sectors no redefinitions are needed beyond linear order \cite{Kim:2022pou}.
-As table \ref{finalredefs} shows, we need to consider the redefinitions fixed over $6$ sectors, where they were provided for the $3$ sectors below cubic-in-spin in \cite{Kim:2022bwv,Kim:2022pou}, and for the $2$ sectors cubic-in-spin in \cite{Levi:2022dqm}, and so here we are left to fix the redefinitions at the present NLO quartic-in-spin sectors, as captured in table \ref{nlos4redef} following our conventions and notations from \cite{Kim:2022pou}.
+First, we should note that as in all other higher-spin sectors starting from the NLO quadratic-in-spin \cite{Levi:2015msa}, position shifts need to be applied beyond linear order.
+As to the rotational variables in the present sectors no redefinitions are needed to be applied beyond linear order \cite{Kim:2022pou}.
+As table \ref{finalredefs} shows, we need to consider the redefinitions fixed from $6$ sectors, where they were provided for the $3$ sectors below cubic-in-spin in \cite{Kim:2022bwv,Kim:2022pou}, and for the $2$ cubic-in-spin sectors in \cite{Levi:2022dqm}.
+Thus here we are left to fix the redefinitions at the present NLO quartic-in-spin sectors, as captured in table \ref{nlos4redef}, following our conventions and notations from \cite{Kim:2022pou}.